jharwell/fordyca/README.md

 1. Find an issue on github to work on.

-2. Mark said is as `Status: In Progress` so no one else starts working on it too.
+2. Mark said task as `Status: In Progress` so no one else starts working on it too, and assign it to yourself if it is not already assigned to you.

 3. Branch off of the devel branch with a branch with the same name as the issue.